bernardpeh/practical-symfony-3/manuscript/Chapter_12.md

 ## Update BDD Test (Optional)

-Now that we have defined the admin layout, we should add new BDD tests to the dashboard cest to test on the dashboard and left menu.
+Now that we have defined the admin layout, we should update BDD tests for seeMyDashboardContent to test on the dashboard content.

 |**Scenario Id**|**Given**|**When**|**Then**|
 |10.1.2|See my dashboard content|I login correctly|I should not see the text "User Management" and should see the text "Dear test1"|